-costly delays to project completion and ensuring that projects are carried out in accordance with the law.
-Consistent with the Infrastructure Act and BEAD NOFO, OBD will prioritize applicants who demonstrate a Labor Standard; plans for future compliance; and demonstration of plans to address workforce safety and training needs.
+costly delays to project Labor Standard; plans for

+completion and ensuring that future compliance; and

+projects are carried out in demonstration of plans to

+accordance with the law. address workforce safety

+Consistent with the and training needs.

+Infrastructure Act and BEAD

+NOFO, OBD will prioritize

+applicants who demonstrate a

-commitment to fair labor practices through their record
+commitment to fair labor

+practices through their record

 of compliance and plans for

 ensuring compliance with

 federal labor and employment laws.

-25% for Commits to providing service 5 points Projects that commit to Points will be awarded to
+25% for 5 points Projects that commit to Points will be awarded to

+Commits to providing service 5 points - projects where the

-Secondary by an earlier date certain: 5 points completion in one year or less projects where the
+Secondary Criteria by an earlier date certain: completion in one year or less schedule indicates

-Criteria Eligible Entities must give will be awarded 5 points schedule indicates
+Cinteria Eligible Entities must give secondary criterion will be awarded 5 points project completion within

-Circona secondary criterion wiii se awaraca s points project completion within

 prioritization weight to the one year.

-prospective subgrantee's ,
+prospective subgrantee's one year.

 binding commitment to

 provide service by an earlier

 date certain.
 As written on

 pages 43 and 45 of the NOFO,

 "All subgrantees that receive

 BEAD Program funds for

 network deployment must

 deploy the planned broadband

 network and begin providing

 services to each customer that

 desires broadband services

 within the project area not

 later than four years after the

 date on which the subgrantee

 receives the subgrant from the

 Eligible Entity.
 Eligible Entities

-must give secondary criterion prioritization weight to the
+must give secondary criterion

+prioritization weight to the

 prospective subgrantee's

 binding commitment to

 provide service by an earlier

 date certain, subject to

 contractual penalties to the

 Eligible Entity, with greater

 benefits awarded to applicants

 promising an earlier service

 provision date."
 OBD will

 prioritize applicants that

 commit to deploy service as

 soon as practicable with

 priority given to those

 applicants that indicate the